The KIND 6th Annual golf event was a great success. Thank you to all that came.

 If you are wanting more information about the KIND program, please contact:

-If you would like to have more information about the 6th-12th Program,
+If you would like to have more information about the KIND program or Fundraising for KIND:

 Awards Ceremony was held on Wednesday, May 16, 2012.